What is sepsis?

 - Clean any wounds or scrapes.

 - Do not smoke or use other tobacco products.
-When you quit smoking, you are less likely to get a cold, the flu, bronchitis, and pneumonia.
+When you quit smoking, you are less likely to get a cold, influenza (the flu), bronchitis, and pneumonia.
 If you need help quitting, talk to your doctor about stop-smoking programs and medicines.
 These can increase your chances of quitting for good.

 Author: Healthwise Staff

 Medical Review: E. Gregory Thompson MD - Internal Medicine